manabuo/machine-learning-using-tensorflow/chapters/chapter3.md

     end;
 ```

-In further explanations are going to follow the same structure as it can be seen in the graph above, therefore we will first define of inputs.
+I what follwos we are going to follow the same structure as it can be seen in the graph above, thus we start with seting up inputs.

 #### Inputs